Unraveling the topology of dissipative quantum systems: Two-dimensional lattices

-i.e., for two-dimensional Hamiltonians that satisfy the symmetry constraints, the transport is topologically quantized.
+that is, for two-dimensional Hamiltonians that satisfy the symmetry constraints, the transport is topologically quantized.
 Similar to the one-dimensional case, the topology can be detected in a bulk property.
-It is clear that the generalization to localized collapse models follows the same lines as in the one-dimensional case.
+It is clear that the generalization to other collapse scenarios, e.g., localized collapse models, follows the same lines as in the one-dimensional case.
 Moreover, it is clear that more than two spatial dimensions would result in a similar topological classification.

 It is worth mentioning that the topological transport is invariant under the choice of the primitive translation vectors, even though the Bloch Hamiltonian transforms under such variation.
 For instance, if we rewrite a Bloch Hamiltonian $\vec{h}(\vec{p})$, which is based on the primitive translation vectors $\vec{a}_1$ and $\vec{a}_2$, with respect to the primitive translation vectors $\vec{a}'_1 = \vec{a}_1$ and $\vec{a}'_2 = \vec{a}_2 + m \vec{a}_1$ ($m \in \mathbb{Z}$), we obtain the Bloch Hamiltonian